Bootstrapping to Save Power - Part 1, Tension Stressing

 is regulated with an adjustable brake spring.

-the normal tension in the cable before it reaches the unspooling drum.
+Like Figure 1, the tensioning is additive to the normal tension in the cable before it reaches the unspooling drum.

-the oil back to the reservoir, and is more easily disposed of by
+This system is also highly inefficient but does have one advantage over brake tensioning: the generated heat is carried by the oil back to the reservoir, and is more easily disposed of by using a heat exchanger.

-hydraulic pump and adjustable relief valve
+Figure 2.
+A hydraulic pump and adjustable relief valve

-tensioning system is a little more versatile, but
+tensioning system is a little more versatile, but does

 not solve the problem of high energy waste.